Fiber bundle construction theorem

 The Möbius strip can be constructed by a non-trivial gluing of two trivial bundles on open subsets U and V of the circle S^{1}.
 When glued trivially (with g_{UV}=1) one obtains the trivial bundle, but with the non-trivial gluing of g_{UV}=1 on one overlap and g_{UV}=-1 on the second overlap, one obtains the non-trivial bundle E, the Möbius strip.
 This can be visualised as a "twisting" of one of the local charts.

-In mathematics, the fiber bundle construction theorem is a theorem which constructs a fiber bundles with a structure group from a given base space, fiber, group, and a suitable set of transition functions.
+In mathematics, the fiber bundle construction theorem is a theorem which constructs a fiber bundle with a structure group from a given base space, fiber, group, and a suitable set of transition functions.
 The theorem also gives conditions under which two such bundles are isomorphic.

 The theorem is used in the associated bundle construction, where one starts with a given bundle and changes just the fiber, while keeping all other data the same.